number23/commons-lib/README.md

 ## License

-Copyright (C) 2011 number23_cn <https://twitter.com/number23_cn>
+Copyright (C) 2011-2012 number23_cn <https://twitter.com/number23_cn>

 Distributed under the Eclipse Public License, the same as Clojure.
+See the LICENSE file for details.